 Lucy Gabrielsen opens the door on a SPY night!

 There is an abundance of parables within the Bible where community and eating go hand in hand and SPY is no exception.
-In a recent survey we conducted to ensure that we tailor activities to our SPY members, it was no surprise that the food served is a true winner amongst the group - food and the fun, which includes often energetic, active ice breakers!!
-Our purpose

-What was surprising is the passion with which our young people want SPY to be more than just for themselves to have fun or enjoy a social gathering.
+In a recent survey we conducted to ensure that we tailor activities to our SPY members, it was no surprise that the food served is a true winner amongst the group food and the fun, which includes often energetic, active ice breakers!!
+Our purpose What was surprising is the passion with which our young people want SPY to be more than just for themselves to have fun or enjoy a social gathering.
 We want SPY to be a place to meet with the purpose of helping our local community.
 Our current group of around 18 young people expressed a resounding, positive desire to help and support local causes, with their first choice as The Wellspring in Stockport.
 With the support of their parents our members really got into the meaning of the forthcoming Advent season and in November were active in collecting clothing and toiletries which we sent to The Wellspring.
 This was followed up with a representative from The Wellspring being invited to speak to us during our January meeting.
 In 2024 we started a journal of our meetings.
 Our members take turns in recording what we do during meetings.
 You can see our February journal above.
 This was not our first guest speaker to premier at SPY!
 In December, the Youth Mission Team visited us and created a highly interactive session that included a Christmas Kahoot.
 In the festive mood, our catering team delighted with a food theme of party food, that included additional treats.

-A page from our journal
+04/02/24 Today, Brendan come to back to us about the weaspring and nomelessness He will accept anyone and make them sees welcome.
+There are showers that can be used with tauses and cleaning products.
+Even during lockdown, he catered for the people in need Thin we answered questions about eachother in different groups to see who won first.
+Group B won & We watched a clip about Jesus.
+John read the Gospel passage, that was just shown in the video.
+He discussed how important Friendship's between our groups and the crospel clip.
+Being kind, trying to understand peoples people and listening and all example of being a good friend to people.
+Suggesting to talk to a basted adult is a good dea.
+Have self angidence.
+Remind them that you care.
+We trasted prished with a proyer and discussed how to mobile makes everyone wetcome A page from our journal